terra-money/mantlemint/README.md

 sync
 ```

+## Health check

+`mantlemint` implements a separate `/health` endpoint.
+It is particularly useful if you want to suppress traffics being routed to `mantlemint` nodes still syncing or unavailable due to whatever reason.

+The endpoint will response:
+- `200 OK` if mantlemint sync status is up-to date (i.e. syncing using websocket from RPC)
+- `400 NOK` if mantlemint is still syncing past blocks, and is not ready to serve the latest state yet.

+Please note that mantlemint still is able to serve queries while `/health` returns `NOK`.

 ## Default Indexes

 - `/index/tx/by_height/{height}`: List all transactions and their responses in a block.
 Equivalent to `tendermint/block?height=xxx`, with tx responses base64-decoded for better usability.